Lunar phase

-Each of the four major lunar phases is approximately 7.4 days (6.58–8.24 days), the variation being due to the elliptical shape of the Moon's orbit.
+Phenomenon

+The Moon rotates as it orbits Earth, changing orientation toward the Sun experiencing a lunar day.
+A lunar day is equal to one lunar month (one synodic orbit around Earth) due to it being tidally locked to Earth.
+Since the Moon is not tidally locked to the Sun, lunar daylight and night times both occur around the Moon.
+The changing position of the illumination of the Moon by the Sun during a lunar day is observable from Earth as the changing lunar phases, waxing crescent being the sunrise and the waning crescent the sunset phase of a day observed from afar.

 Phases of the Moon

 There are four principal (primary, or major) lunar phases: the new moon, first quarter, full moon, and last quarter (also known as third or final quarter), when the Moon's ecliptic longitude is at an angle to the Sun (as viewed from the center of the Earth) of 0°, 90°, 180°, and 270° respectively.
 Each of these phases appears at slightly different times at different locations on Earth, and tabulated times are therefore always geocentric (calculated for the Earth's center).

-Between the principal phases are intermediate phases, during which the Moon's apparent shape is either crescent or gibbous.
+Between the principal phases are intermediate phases, during which the apparent shape of the illuminated Moon is either crescent or gibbous.
 On average, the intermediate phases last one-quarter of a synodic month, or 7.38 days.